monamim1989/Categorization-of-Houses-into-Price-Range/README.md

 Scikit-learn<br />
 Matplotlib<br />

-# Tentative Plan:
+# Project Implementation:
-My plan is to define a machine learning model using most of the explanatory variables describing every aspect of residential homes and predict the final price of each home.
+I defined machine learning models such as ...using most of the explanatory variables describing every aspect of residential homes and predict the final price of each home.
 ![Implementation Plan](plan.png)